MindscapeHQ/raygun4node/README.md

 If you return an object, it may have any of the following properties (only identifier is required):

 `identifier` is the user identifier.
 This will be used to uniquely identify the user within Raygun.
-This is the only required parameter, but is only required if you are using Customers.
+This is the only required parameter, but is only required if you are using customers tracking.

 `isAnonymous` is a bool indicating whether the user is anonymous or actually has a user account.
 Even if this is set to true, you should still give the user a unique identifier of some kind.